Meizu: Flyme

 The successor of Flyme 3.0, Flyme 4.0 was released in 2014, initially for the Meizu MX4.
 It was the first Flyme firmware to be made available on non-Meizu devices.
 Eventually, it was officially released for devices from Samsung, Sony, LG and HTC.
 Fans also ported it to other devices, including ZTE, Huawei and the OnePlus One.
 Flyme 4.5 is based on Android Lollipop and comes standard with the Meizu M2, Meizu M2 Note and Meizu MX5.
 It was also made available for the Meizu MX4, Meizu MX4 Pro and Meizu M1 Note.

 Flyme 5 is based on either Android Lollipop or Android Marshmallow depending on the device.
 For Meizu devices, Flyme uses different editions for international devices ("G" release) and mainland Chinese devices ("A" release).

 Flyme 6.1.3 based on Android Nougat, which is now available only for Meizu Pro 7.
 Flyme 6.1.0 is the most popular Flyme 6 version available for Meizu Pro 6 Plus, M3 Max, MX6 and other devices.

 Flyme 7, based on Android Nougat and later, launched alongside the Meizu 15 series.

 Flyme 8, based on Android Pie, launched alongside the Meizu 16s Pro on 28 August 2019.

+Flyme 9, based on Android 11, launched alongside the Meizu 18 series on 3 March 2021.

 Flyme 10.5, based on Android 13, launched alongside the Meizu 21 on 30 November 2023.

 Flyme has also been ported by the community to other devices as well: ZTE, Huawei, OnePlus 2, OnePlus 3, HTC One M9, HTC One (M8), HTC One (M7) and other devices.

+Flyme AIOS

+Flyme AIOS is the successor of Flyme, focusing heavily on AI features, ecosystem and ease of use.
+It redesigns elements such as the control center, lockscreen and made the system feel smoother to use.

+Flyme AIOS 1, based on Android 14 was released in 2024 rolling out for the Meizu 21 series as well as the Meizu 20 series.
+Adding multiple functions to Aicy assistant such as generating AI contents, large model integration, phone assistant, call summaries.
+It also added more customizations to the lockscreen such as depth effect, wallpaper effect, full screen AOD and live music.
+Preinstalled apps have also gone through a massive redesign with refined icons, padding and a more mature design language overall.

+Flyme AIOS 2, based on Android 15, launched along side the Meizu Note 16 series on 13 May 2025 and the Meizu 22 on 19 September 2025.
+It focuses on more AI features with deep integration into apps like Notes, Calendar.
+There are also more clock options to choose on the lockscreen, more refinements in apps and optimizations to the system.

+PolestarOS, based on Flyme AIOS 1 for the Polestar Phone, a rebranded version of the Meizu 21 Pro.
+It has deeper connections with Polestar's vehicles; it also comes with a unique icon pack.